Is it hard to take long vacations in Japan? Learn about annual holidays, national holidays, and consecutive days off

 In some parts of the world, it is common to take a long vacation of several weeks.

-For example, in France there is a law called the "Vacation Law" that requires companies to provide long vacations, so employees sometimes take more than a month off in the summer.
+For example, in France there is a law called the "Vacation Law" that requires companies to provide long vacations, and employees sometimes take vacations of more than a month in the summer.

 In Asia, many people take holidays during the Christmas season in the Philippines, which also has a large Christian population.